dojo/docs/about/index.rst

    :alt: Dojo Documentation
    :class: logowelcome;

-Welcome to Dojo Toolkits new official documentation pages.
+Welcome to Dojo Toolkit's new official documentation pages.

 The documentation is aiming to cover all dojo modules delivered within a release.